jennyerogers/bookmarked/README.md

 Hello, and welcome to Bookmarked, a full-stack web application designed for avid readers and those looking to read more!
 I designed this app because I often struggle to keep track of the books I want to read.
 In turn, I read less often.
 I wanted to change that for myself and others in my position, as well as provide a seamless, easy way for readers to search for books.

-View and use my application ['here'](https://bookmarked-app.vercel.app/).
+View and use my application [here](https://bookmarked-app.vercel.app/).

+With Bookmarked, you can log in or create an account, search through millions of books with the Google Books API and add your favorites to your "bookshelf."
+Happy reading!

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).